cobbland/cobb.land/posts/best-of-2025.md

 **Best game console**: [Nintendo 3DS](https://www.nintendo.com/en-gb/Hardware/Nintendo-3DS-Family/Nintendo-3DS-Family-94560.html).
 Why didn't anyone tell me about this thing sooner?
 The 3DS came out during the decade and a half when I didn't play video games.
 I guess I missed out on some good stuff.
 Catching up now!

 **Best Linux distro**: [Bazzite](https://bazzite.gg) from Universal Blue.
 Listen.
 I love Linux.
-I've been using it as my main OS off an on since Hardy Heron.
+I've been using it as my main OS off and on since Hardy Heron.
 But I am still very much a Linux beginner.
-Bazzite has made things that used to be hard for me, very easy—namely playing games.<sup><a href=#2down id="2up">2</a></sup>
+Bazzite has made things that used to be hard for me very easy—namely playing games.<sup><a href=#2down id="2up">2</a></sup>

 **Best meal**: Pla Lad Prik (ปลาราดพริก) from [Mom's Siam](https://momsiamrva.com) in Richmond, VA.
 You just cannot beat a crispy, spicy, tasty, whole fish.
 (Could have been spicier, though.)